 Living Wild Team

-All of the experiences here at Living Wild are made possible by our fantastic group of interns, guest teachers and past students.
-We try to build a community that will continue to interact as the years go on.
+All of the experiences here at Living Wild are made possible by our fantastic group of coordinators, guest teachers, interns and past students.
+We are builing community that will continue to interact as the years go on.
 Here are some of the clan, to give an idea of the learning environment we create.

 Living Wild draws specialists in many prehistoric living skills, who will often come and collaborate with Lynx to teach a class within their specialty.